The busy mum’s guide to running a successful business

 Being a mum is already a full-time job.
 Between preparing meals, helping your kids with their homework, taking care of household chores, and running errands, there’s barely any time left for you to breathe, let alone to run a business.
 And yet, there are so many amazing women out there who are both great mothers and successful business owners, and one can’t help but wonder how they do it.

-The truth is, there’s no rule saying that if you’re a busy mom, you can’t be an accomplished entrepreneur as well.
-There’s no denying that it’s extremely difficult and challenging to organize yourself and find time for everything when you have so many responsibilities on your plate.
+The truth is, there’s no rule saying that if you’re a busy mum, you can’t be an accomplished entrepreneur as well, for example you could sell feet pics.
+There’s no denying that it’s extremely difficult and challenging to organise yourself and find time for everything when you have so many responsibilities on your plate.
 But as so many women have already proved, you can accomplish anything you want when you have passion and determination on your side.

 So, here are some tips from mumpreneurs on how they manage to balance family life with running a successful business.